 Our sternum (breastbone) comprises three parts, and you can see this on a newborn because the immature muscles make it look hollow.
 You may notice a small indentation in the middle of their chest.
 As they grow and the muscles mature, this indentation will disappear.

 These are just a few things that you will learn about your newborn.
-When you meet your new little bundle, you will learn more than you ever imagined you could.
+When you meet your new little bundle, you will learn more than you ever imagined.